top of page

 EXPERIENCED READERS

 Learners in this programme, who include accomplished adults with dyslexic-type reading difficulties, will already be able to recognize numerous words on sight, but will also have gaps in their code knowledge that impact their ability to quickly decode unfamiliar and/or longer words.
 This accelerated programme targets specific knowledge and skills to efficiently boost their reading ability.
 For these learners, instruction focused on how to decode words such as cat and happy would be inappropriate.
 What they need is an understanding of the rules that govern English words so that they can confidently decode new words, especially unfamiliar multi-syllable ones.
-A key instructional strategy is the use of novel words, which require learners to slow down and think about the rules that determine how a word should be read.
+A key instructional strategy is the use of novel words, which require learners to think about the rules that determine how a word should be read.

 Programme content includes: